emqxarchive/emqx-docs-en/source/faq.rst

 ACL via databases such as mysql and mongodb should be similar, you'd better to test your ideas for better understanding.

-Is emqx is ready for production?
+Is EMQ X is ready for production?
 ---------------------------------

 Yes.
 The core features are solid and stable.
 A full-time team and many contributors from community are developing this project.
 You could submit issues if any feature requests or bug reports.